 My research is built on a simple question: where do networks come from?

 Efforts to bring about, or prevent, social change are riddled with choices.
 In this respect, the existence of advocacy organisations — those entities with goals aimed at changing the state of society or protecting the status quo (e.g., NGOs, social movement organisations, think tanks) — is one characterised by great uncertainty.
 Historically, sociologists have implicitly assumed that these organisations decide on strategy independently of one another.
 In a second line of research I break with this tendency to argue that: (a) advocacy organisations are embedded in webs of relations through which they watch one another to learn about the viability of strategic choices; and thus (b) a network perspective is uniquely poised to aid understanding of how these organisation mitigate risk.
 This research is also deeply concerned with the emergence of networks.
-However, network formation is used as a lens to explore how advocacy organisations copy one another in an attempt to manage uncertainty.
+However, network formation is used as a lens to explore how advocacy organisations: (a) copy one another in an attempt to manage uncertainty; or (b) avoid cooperation with one another in the face of competitive pressure.

 Simpson, C. R. (2016).
 Competition for foundation patronage and the differential effects of prestige on the grant market success of social movement organisations.
 Social Networks.
 Issue 46, p.
 29-43.